Desmond's: Notability

 While the show was not the first black (or predominantly black) British television situation comedy (The Fosters, produced by London Weekend Television, aired 1976–77), Desmond's was the first to be set mainly in the workplace, providing an insight into black family life different from what had been seen before on British television.

 The characters had aspirations (Desmond to return to Guyana, Michael to run his own branch of the bank, Gloria to get a job in fashion, Sean to go to university) and were socially mobile.
 The vast majority of the crew were also black.

 Worrell wanted to show that prejudice existed not just between broad ethnic groups, but also within them.
 The show reveals antagonism between recent African immigrants and established Caribbeans based on their differences in aspirations.
 While Matthew was the frequent butt of jokes from the West Indian characters, particularly Porkpie and Desmond, he also regularly pointed out the strength of African history with his repeated interjection, "There's an old African saying..."

 In 1989, Channel 4 described Desmond's as "the most instantly popular home-grown situation comedy in the channel's history," with the series appealing to a broad spectrum of the British public.
 The series had an average viewership per episode of 3.5 million people.
 Desmond's continued to perform well in subsequent years, scoring consistently in the channel's Top 20 programmes.
 By 1993, Desmond's was still considered Channel 4's most popular home-grown sitcom.
 Speaking about his experiences while visiting Jamaica, Norman Beaton said he was "known in virtually every parish" because of his role in Desmond's.

 Creation

 While Trix Worrell was at the National Film and Television School, he won a writers' competition organised by Channel 4, which led to producer Humphrey Barclay contacting him about writing a comedy.
 Although apprehensive about the idea of writing a comedy, Worrell agreed to a meeting with Barclay.
 While on the bus to the meeting, his bus stopped by the barber shop he went to during his childhood.
-Worrell got the idea to create a comedy set in a barber's shop that servers more as a community centre, which was the idea he pitched to Barclay.
+Worrell got the idea to create a comedy set in a barber's shop that serves more as a community centre, which was the idea he pitched to Barclay.